IntersectMBO/plutus/plutus-metatheory/src/Type/ReductionC.lagda.md

--- this handles the case analysis for the main theorem but it stops -- short of handling the change of direction I think. lemmaX : ∀ (M : ∅ ⊢⋆ J)(E : EvalCtx K J)(E' : EvalCtx K J')
+-- this handles the case analysis for the main theorem but it stops -- short of handling the change of direction I think.
+-- TODO: check that this is not used and then remove it lemmaX : ∀ (M : ∅ ⊢⋆ J)(E : EvalCtx K J)(E' : EvalCtx K J')
     (L : ∅ ⊢⋆ I ⇒ J') N
   → (VM : Value⋆ M) → (VL : Value⋆ L) → Value⋆ N